Skip to main content

 4) Light Refreshments at Government-sponsored Conferences.
 The agency sponsoring the conference may use the GPC to provide light refreshments on breaks at Government-sponsored conferences only for Government employees on travel orders (TDY status).
 Use of GPC to buy refreshments for non-Government employees or for Government employees not on travel orders is prohibited.

 5) Agency Hosting a Focus Group.
-Cardholders may use the GPC if the focus group advances a specific statutory mission; the participants are federal employees; and the expenditure contributes materially to the achievement of the specific statutory function.
-(B-304718, Nov.
-9, 2005)
+Cardholders may use the GPC if the focus group advances a specific statutory mission; the participants are federal employees; and the expenditure contributes materially to the achievement of the specific statutory function (B-304718, Nov.
+9, 2005).

 6) Routine Agency Meeting Held to Discuss the Internal Day-to-Day Operations of the Government.
-Cardholders may use GPC if the meeting is held at an outside facility, and the cost of food is included, at no extra charge, in the fee for the conference space.
-(B-281063, Dec.
-1, 1999)
+Cardholders may use GPC if the meeting is held at an outside facility, and the cost of food is included, at no extra charge, in the fee for the conference space (B-281063, Dec.
+1, 1999).

 7) Training.
-Cardholders may use GPC if participation in the meal is necessary to obtain the full benefit of the training.
-(39 Comp.
-Gen. 119 (1959)) Sponsoring agency may serve refreshments/meals at training where the food is necessary to achieve the objectives of the training program.
+Cardholders may use GPC if participation in the meal is necessary to obtain the full benefit of the training (39 Comp.
+Gen. 119 (1959)).
+Sponsoring agency may serve refreshments/meals at training where the food is necessary to achieve the objectives of the training program.
 The food must be incidental to the training, and the event must meet the definition of training in 5 USC 4101(4).
 Attendees would fail to complete the training if they missed the meal.

 8) Award Ceremony.
 Cardholders may use GPC if the recipients will be publicly recognized, and the authorized agency official has determined that food advances the recognition of the awardee.
 Sponsoring agency may serve light refreshments at award ceremonies honoring individuals recognized under a Civilian Employee Incentive Award Program.
-Use of GPC to pay for refreshments at the following types of ceremonies is prohibited: retirement, promotion, graduation, recurring quarterly recognition, commanders’ call, PCS, and longevity.
-(65 Comp.
-Gen. 738 (1986))
+Use of GPC to pay for refreshments at the following types of ceremonies is prohibited: retirement, promotion, graduation, recurring quarterly recognition, commanders’ call, PCS, and longevity (65 Comp.
+Gen. 738 (1986)).

 9) Cultural Awareness Ceremony.
 Cardholders may use GPC if the food is part of a formal program intended to advance EEO objectives and make the audience aware of the cultural or ethnic history being celebrated.
-The food must be a sample of the food of the culture, and be offered as part of the larger program to serve an educational function.
-(B-301184, Jan.
-15, 2004)
+The food must be a sample of the food of the culture and be offered as part of the larger program to serve an educational function (B-301184, Jan.
+15, 2004).

 10) Official Representational Funds (ORF).
 Cardholders may use the GPC to extend official courtesies, including meals and refreshments, to authorized guests in accordance with AR 37-47 or appropriate agency regulations.
 The GPC must be dedicated solely for use of ORF expenditures.
+For example, ORF may be used to purchase food in support of Employer Support of Guard and Reserve (ESGR) for official reception, representation, and advertising activities authorized in DoDI 7250.13, 10 USC 2241(c), and ESGROI 7000.1.

-i.
+h.
 Fuel.

 1) Fuel for Special Purpose Vehicles.
 Cardholders may use GPC for fuel for special purpose vehicles such as a forklift, tractor, lawn mower.